Denis Mită

 Sep - Nov 2016 & Jul - Sep 2017

-I've had two internships at Google, both of them overlapping with the university vacation period in some way.
-The first one was at the Google Cloud team in Warsaw, Poland and the second one was at the Google Flights team in Zurich, Switzerland.
-In both of these internships my work was primarily front-end focused.
+Two internships at Google, both during university breaks.
+The first on the Google Cloud team in Warsaw, Poland; the second on Google Flights in Zurich, Switzerland.
+Both were front-end focused.

 Angular